Roquetas de Mar Travel Guide

 Shopping

-Shopping in Roquetas is aimed at tourists, with the usual souvenir options like postcards, t-shirts, and beachwear.
+Shopping in Roquetas is aimed at tourists, and the usual souvenir options such as postcards, t-shirts and beachwear are on offer.
 There are a few markets worth visiting, particularly the Thursday open-air market.

 Restaurants